T-A-Smith/T-A-Smith/README.md

 <br>   - A collection of personal cybersecurity projects, from network monitoring tools to vulnerability scanners.

 📔<b> Cyber Notes:</b>
-<br>  - A repository of my curated cyber-related notes, including threat intelligence, best practices, and tips.
+<br>  - A repository of my curated cyber-related notes, including best practices and tips.
 Knowledge is power.

 📚<b> Cheatsheets:</b>
 <br>  - Dive into my library of cheatsheets for quick reference on security concepts, commands, and more!